hridyeshh/PaperBoxd/README.md

 **Activity Feed**:
 - Dedicated `/activity` page for logged-in user's activity
-- Tracks book additions, list creations, profile updates, list shares
+- Tracks book additions, list creations, profile updates, list shares, book shares, and granted access notifications
 - Filterable by "Friends" and "Me"
 - Real-time activity indicator in header ("Updates" button) when new friend activities are available
 - Activity format: `[username] [action] [bookname]` for clear readability
-- Clickable activities that navigate to relevant content (e.g., shared lists)
+- Clickable activities that navigate to relevant content (e.g., shared lists, shared books, granted access lists)
+- **Activity Types**:
+  - `shared_list`: When a follower shares a list with you
+  - `shared_book`: When a follower shares a book with you
+  - `granted_access`: When someone grants you access to their private list

 **Reading Lists**:
-- **List Creation**: Pinterest-style modal for creating new lists with title, description, secret/group options
+- **List Creation**: Pinterest-style modal for creating new lists with title, description, and privacy options
+  - **Private Lists**: "Make this list secret" toggle - only people with the shared link can see it
+  - **Access Management**: For private lists, owners can grant access to specific users by username
 - **List Detail Pages**: Full-featured list pages (`/u/[username]/lists/[listId]`) with:
   - Book search modal for adding books to lists
-  - Book removal functionality (cross button on hover)
+  - Book removal functionality (cross button on hover over book covers)
-  - Share functionality with followers and social media options
+  - **Public Lists**: Share functionality with followers and social media options
+  - **Private Lists**: "Manage Access" dialog to grant/revoke access to specific users
-  - Save/Remove list functionality for other users
+  - Save/Remove list functionality for other users (toggles between "Save list" and "Remove" buttons)
-  - Edit details and delete list options (for list owners)
+  - Edit details and delete list options (for list owners only)
+  - Private list access control: Non-owners see "This list is private" message if not granted access
 - **List Cards**: 3-column grid layout in profile dock, each card displays:
   - 3-book cover grid (with gray placeholders if fewer than 3 books)
   - List title, description, book count, and last updated timestamp
   - Clickable to navigate to list detail page
-- **List Sharing**:
+- **List Sharing & Access**:
-  - Share lists with specific followers via share modal
+  - **Public Lists**: Share lists with specific followers via share modal
+  - **Private Lists**: Grant access to specific users by username (not traditional sharing)
-  - Shared lists appear as notifications in recipient's "Updates" section
+  - Shared lists and granted access appear as notifications in recipient's "Updates" section
   - Recipients can save shared lists to their own profile
-  - Saved lists retain original creator's username
+  - Saved lists retain original creator's username (displayed as clickable `@username`)
 - **List Management**:
-  - Edit list details (title, description, secret/group settings)
+  - Edit list details (title, description, privacy settings) via dropdown menu
   - Delete lists with confirmation (removes from owner and all saved instances)
   - View-only access for saved lists (no editing permissions)
+  - Access management for private lists (grant/revoke access to specific users)

 ### Recommendation System